Root Canal Therapy Powdersville

 Save Your Tooth with a Root Canal

 If you have a problematic tooth, your dentist at Tylan Creek Family Dentistry may recommend root canal therapy.
 Don't be alarmed!
-Contrary to what you might have heard, root canals are pain free.
+Contrary to what you might have heard, root canals are pain-free.
 You won't have to spend a painful day in the dentist's chair to save your tooth from extraction.
 Our office uses the latest technologies and techniques to keep you comfortable.

 Do I Need Root Canal Therapy?

 A root canal is more than a toothache treatment.
 The endodontic procedure is used to extract the pulp, which is the inner layer of a tooth.
 This can be necessary when a tooth is compromised from an infection or decay.
-However, it can also be used as a preventative method to save a tooth from additional damage.
+However, it can also be used as a preventive method to save a tooth from additional damage.

 Common signs you may need a root canal include: